Our Terms and Conditions, Covid-19 Policy, Rescue and Trip Insurance Options

 We consider typical spacing when trail running to be adequate for avoiding virus transmission.
 All available evidence indicates transmission risk in an outdoor setting is very low.

-All guests should wear masks when in enclosed spaces and not eating or drinking.
+We encourage guests to wear masks when in enclosed spaces and not eating or drinking.
+You will also need to follow any local regulations and policies of the hotels and restaurants we use.

 Handwashing and Hand Sanitizer